AugusteLef/MGC-2022/README.md

 - ***Figures/*** : Directory containing the confusion matrix and the training history (loss and accuracy) in .png format evaluation
 - ***Results/*** : Directory containing .txt files with the accuracy of each previously evaluated model

+- ***ManualFeatures/*** : Directory containing a small subproject for the dimensionality reduction within the Librosa features.

 ### Scripts
 - ***preprocessing_melspect.py*** : Script running the preprocessing pipeline
 - ***training.py*** : Script allowing to train any models presented in the paper